marifyo/fggcosha/_posts/2014-07-31-reunion-update.md

 A huge Thank You to all who attended or contributed in any way to making this happen.

 <br>
 Please stay tuned.
-We'll be sharing the tidbits on the weekend shortly.
+We'll be sharing the tidbits on the weekend bit by bit.

 <br>
 In the meantime, you can check out photos from the Gala night [on Facebook](https://www.facebook.com/media/set/?set=a.636302806484111.1073741941.332826696831725&type=1)